Table of Contents

 Services Included in Treatment

 When it comes to seeking rehab, there are many types of treatments available.
 Patients may wish to choose from inpatient or outpatient care—or a combination of both.
-Not all rehab centers can deal with all types of substance abuse and addiction.
+Not all rehab centers can deal with all types of substance use disorder and addiction.

 Aftercare Planning Procedures